-- A) Payment requests must be submitted no later than sixty days after the Certification of Completion and Final Inspection is signed by all parties.
-This timeliness helps to ensure that if issues are identified with a payment request's documentation, they can easily be resolved by obtaining any needed additional information, as the project will have been recently completed. - B) If a payment request is submitted after 60 days as noted above, a memo from the program administrator or executive director of the Administering Agency must be included with the request detailing the reason for the delay.
+- A) Payment requests must be submitted no later than sixty (60) days after the Certification of Completion and Final Inspection is signed by all parties.
+This helps to ensure that any issues relating to pay request documentation can be identified and resolved timely, as any additional information needed will be more easily obtained within a short time following project completion. - B) If a payment request is submitted after 60 days as noted above, a memo from the program administrator or executive director of the Administering Agency must be included with the request detailing the reason for the delay.